User Guide (Latest)

 spark_rapids qualification <flags>

-The tool helps quantify the expected acceleration and costs savings of migrating a Spark application or query to GPU.
+The tool helps quantify the expected acceleration of migrating a Spark application or query to GPU.
 The tool will process each app individually, but will group apps with the same name and cluster details into a single output row after averaging duration metrics accordingly.

 Example Commands